cboxes/TesterRepositoty/README.md

   ASTRID=MO10:00-12:00,TH12:00-14:00,SU20:00-21:00

-  In the case of not being with the indicated format, the program will indicate which line will not be processed for the calculation.
+  In the case of not being with the indicated format, the program will indicate which line will not be processed for the calculation:
     Payment for each employee.
     It also validates that the hours are numbers.

    Architecture
    ------------